 Once you have prepared the sample, the next step in your experiment is to enter the needed information in the TA controller.
-All of the controller functions described in this section are accessed through the Instrument Control functions.
-Refer to the online documentation to learn how to perform the following steps.
+All of the controller functions described in this section are accessed through the instrument control functions.
+Refer to the software online documentation to learn how to perform the following steps:

 - 1. Select the Instrument.

 - 2. Select the Instrument Mode.

 - 3. Enter Sample Information.

 - 4. Enter Instrument Information.

-- 5. Create and Select Thermal Methods.
+- 5. Create or select the thermal experiment.

-The first time you use your TMA 2940 you will need to create at least one thermal method to control experiments.
-Each method is made of several segments, or individual instructions (e.g., Equilibrate, Ramp), that control the state of the instrument.
+The first time you use your TMA 2940 CE, you will need to create at least one thermal method (or test) to control experiments.
+Each method (test) is made of several segments, or individual instructions (e.g., Equilibrate, Ramp), that control the state of the instrument.